 For a long time the annual number of adoptions was between 800 and 1 000.
 However, there has been a significant decrease in recent years.
 This is due to the fact that there are now fewer adoptions from abroad.
 The proportion of adoptions from abroad increased sharply until 2005, however has since decreased.
 Part of the reason for this is that there are fewer children in the world who are being put up for adoption.
-China is still the dominant "supplier" country, followed by Colombia.
+South Korea is the largest "supplier" country, followed by Colombia.